ThimalCaldera/ThimalCaldera/README.md

 # Hi there, I'm Thimal Caldera! 👋

-I'm a passionate and tech-savvy individual with a knack for solving complex problems through the lens of machine learning.
+I'm a passionate and tech-savvy individual with a knack for solving complex problems through the lens of machine learning & deep learning.
 Welcome to my GitHub special repo where I document my journey in the world AI !!!

 ## 🔧 Technical Skills

 - **Languages:** Python, Java, SQL, C++
 - **Machine Learning:** Developing and fine-tuning models, Data Science & Exploitary Data Analysis
-- **Nature Inspired Computing** Specialized in Genetic Algorithm, Particle Swarm Optimization Algorithm, Ant Colony Algorithm & Many More !!
+- **Nature Inspired Computing** Specialized in Nature Inspired Algorithms such as Genetic Algorithm, Particle Swarm Optimization Algorithm, Ant Colony Algorithm & Many More
 - **Frameworks:** Tensorflow, Streamlit, SciKit Learn